 - A. Permitted Uses.
 The land uses listed in Table 2.1.110.A are permitted in the Residential District, subject to the provisions of this Chapter.
 Only land uses that are specifically listed in Table 2.1.110.A, and land uses that are approved as "similar" to those in Table 2.1.110.A, may be permitted.
-Land uses identified as "Sub-district Only" are permitted only within the applicable sub-district.
 The land uses identified with a "CU" in Table 2.1.110.A require Conditional Use Permit approval prior to development or a change in use, in accordance with Chapter 4.4. - B. Determination of Similar Land Use.
 Similar use determinations shall be made in conformance with the procedures in Chapter 4.8 Interpretations.